SeanLee1016/SeanLee1016/Reading list/Biology.md

-## Emperor of all maladies_
+## 1. Emperor of all maladies_
 ### Rating: 5
-An enjoyable read highlighting the major developments of cancer diagnosis and threapeutics
+An enjoyable read highlighting the major developments of cancer diagnosis and therapeutics
 ### Keywords:
 Dana farber insititute
 Leukemia